buttonsrtoys/mvvm_plus/README.md

       buildView();
     }

-Either way, listeners passed to `listenTo` are automatically removed when your ViewModel instance is disposed.
+Either way, listeners added by `listenTo` are automatically removed when your ViewModel instance is disposed.

 ## notifyListeners vs buildView